 - Alcohol, especially if you also have a poor diet

-- Complications during the last month of pregnancy or within 5 months of birth
+- Complications during the last months of pregnancy

-- Certain drugs (such as cocaine and amphetamines) and two medicines used to treat cancer (doxorubicin and daunorubicin)
+- Illegal drugs such as cocaine and amphetamines and some medicines used to treat cancer

 Certain diseases, conditions, and factors can cause restrictive cardiomyopathy, including:

-- Hemochromatosis (HE-mo-kro-mah-TOE-sis).
-This is a disease in which too much iron builds up in your body.
+- Hemochromatosis: A disease in which too much iron builds up in the body.
 The extra iron is toxic to the body and can damage the organs, including the heart.

-- Sarcoidosis (sar-koy-DOE-sis).
-This disease causes inflammation and can affect various organs in the body.
+- Sarcoidosis: A disease that causes inflammation and can affect various organs in the body.
 Researchers believe that an abnormal immune response may cause sarcoidosis.
-This abnormal response causes tiny lumps of cells to form in the body's organs, including the heart.
+This abnormal response causes tiny lumps of cells to form in the body’s organs, including the heart.

 Arrhythmogenic Right Ventricular Dysplasia

 Researchers think that arrhythmogenic right ventricular dysplasia is an inherited disease.